-They came to say good-bye to them.
-The soldiers liked this couple, the owners of a little restaurant on the edge of the little town.
-They were husband and wife, and they were old.
+The soldiers came to say good-bye to them.
+They liked this couple, the owners of a little restaurant on the edge of the little town.
+The owners were husband and wife, and they were old.

 The soldiers’ unit was in the town during the summer.
 Now they were ordered to pack and move to a different part of the world.